4piu/alpine-image-builder/target/README.md

 with the completely stock defconfig, same as kernel config.

 Reasons you might actually need this even for an already-supported
-board: tuning `CONFIG_DRAM_CLK`/DRAM timing for a board revision or stability issue, trimming unrelated features to stay under SPL's size budget after adding something else, or changing boot behavior (`bootdelay`, boot-device priority, a recovery USB/network boot path, a watchdog kick before Linux takes over).
+board: tuning DRAM timing for a board revision or stability issue (e.g. `CONFIG_DRAM_CLK` on Allwinner sunxi boards — the equivalent symbol is platform-specific), trimming unrelated features to stay under SPL's size budget after adding something else, or changing boot behavior (`bootdelay`, boot-device priority, a recovery USB/network boot path, a watchdog kick before Linux takes over).

 **The build verifies every requested symbol actually took effect here too**, same reasoning and same mechanism as `kernel.config` above.